 Other Vietnamese Pickles

 In Vietnam, main dishes are often served with a side of pickles or a generous amount of fresh fragrant herbs (Rau Thơm in Vietnamese).
+These accompaniments help balance the flavors and keep the meal appetizing, especially when the main dishes are rich or greasy.

 Here are some popular pickle side dishes in Vietnam: